365DaysTo/Google/Day_01/Juan/notes.md

 Images, 30 images per second, which we know as FPS or Frames Per Seconds, also we use compression because 30 individual images per second in a 90 minutes movie, it's a huge volume of images so we need to compress that into a more manageable size.

 ### Representative Algorithms

+He makes a demostration of dividing and conquering a problem by tearing by halfs a phone books, which if we think about it, it's a good idea for an algorithm, like we take a search and then split by halves every page until the last thing we have it is the result we are looking for.